 which implies that $v$ is supermodular.
 When the sets $A_1,\dots,A_m$ are compact and not necessarily convex this inequality was found to be false.
 As a result the supermodularity of $v$ could not be verified.
 But a similar inequality was verified for dimension 1.
 If $A,B,C$ are compact sets in $\mathbb{R}$, then

-In \cite{Fradelizi4} this inequality was verified to be true with certain restrictions when the dimension is greater than 1. \\
+In \cite{Fradelizi4} this inequality was verified to be true with certain restrictions when the dimension is greater than 1.

 While it is known that the fractional BML inequality is not always true it would be interesting to know if at least the volume functional has the fractional superadditive property when the sets are compact.
 It would also be interesting to see that even though the function $v(S)=|\sum_{i\in S}A_i|$ is not supermodular on compact sets, that $v$ is fractionally superadditive.
-Franck Barthe and Mokshay Madiman in \cite{Barthe1} studied volumes of Minkowski sums of compact sets in $\mathbb{R}^n$.
-They introduced the concept of the Lyusternik region and as part of their study proved that Lebesgue measure does have the fractional superadditive property, proving that the fractional BML inequality in \cite{Bobkov1} is true for $n=1$ when the sets are compact.\\
+Recent work in \cite{Barthe1} has shown that Lebesgue measure does have the fractional superadditive property, proving that the fractional BML inequality in \cite{Bobkov1} is true for $n=1$ when the sets are compact.

-\textbf{Theorem 2 [Barthe and Madiman].}\textit{ For an integer $m\geq3$ let $(\mathcal{G},\beta)$ be a fractional partition of $[m]$.
+\begin{theorem}[Barthe and Madiman \cite{Barthe1}] For an integer $m\geq3$ let $(\mathcal{G},\beta)$ be a fractional partition of $[m]$.
 Then